 How to cook dried black eyed peas

-If you have dried black eyed peas, follow my No Soak Black Eyed Peas Recipe with cooking instructions for stove, oven, or Instant Pot.
+To cook dried black eyed peas, grab my Black Eyed Peas Recipe with cooking instructions for stove, oven, or Instant Pot.

-You can omit the ham and seasonings (except salt and pepper) since you’ll be using the peas for this black eyed pea salad recipe.
+You can omit the ham since you’ll be using the peas for this black eyed pea salad recipe.

 How to serve Black Eyed Peas Salad